SailfinIO/oidc/README.md

 This library is built for enterprise-grade TypeScript and Node.js applications, adhering to modern TypeScript practices.
 It supports multiple grant types, token validation, user information retrieval, and more.

-**This package it under active development and is not yet ready for production use.
-Please use with caution and report any issues or bugs you encounter.**
+**Status:** This package it under active development and is not yet ready for production use.
+Please use with caution and report any issues or bugs you encounter.

 ## Table of Contents